gbqiukan/grep-between-multiple-lines/README.md

-# Grep between your particular context
+# Grep in your particular context
-Once the demand for searching become complex, it is painful when you only have tools to grep out of one line.
+Once the demand for searching become complex, it is painful when you only have tools to grep from single line.

-It's a draft AWK Script to quickly locate your complicated patterns according to your specific context.

 AWK also has support for extended regular expression:)